aarong/feedme-spec/README.md

 ### Action Notifications

-When an action is invoked by a client or is deemed to have occurred by the server, the server may transmit an `Action Notification` on one or more open feeds.
+When an action is invoked by a client or is deemed to have occurred by the server, the server may transmit an `Action Notification` on one or more feeds.

 When the server notifies a client about an action on one its open feeds, the server specifies an `Action Name` and `Action Data` with further specifics.

-The server may also specify a sequence of `Deltas` describing any resulting changes to the feed data.
-Feed data can only change as a result of action notifications, so the client can understand both how and why the data is changing.
+The server may also specify a sequence of `Feed Deltas` describing any resulting changes to the feed data.
+Feed data can only change as a result of action notifications.

 The following are determined by the API design and should be documented for API
 clients:

-- The set of actions that can be notified on each feed.
+- The set of actions that can be transmitted as notifications on each feed.

 - The structure of any associated action data.